Seattle Meeting Instructions

 Abner Coimbre

-Abner is the founder of Handmade Cities and sole organizer for our conferences.
+Abner is founder of Handmade Cities and the sole organizer for our conferences.